Corporate & Social Responsibility

 Harvest Fine Foods are passionate about supporting our local community and inspiring the next future generation of students to get involved in the hospitality industry.

-March saw the final of the Yes Chef Final held at the FJB Sandbanks hotel.
+March saw the final of the Yes Chef Final.

 After starting with 158 budding chefs in 9 school heats, the quarter final held at Bournemouth and Poole College and the Semi Final Held at The Harbour Heights, Sandbanks and Haven Hotels, we finally got down to the the last 5 chefs.
 A tough final commenced with all the chefs being mentored by the Head Chefs of the FJB group.

 Georgia Bingley was crowned the 2017 Yes chef winner,

 Serving up a menu of